opstrace/opstrace/packages/app/README.md

 In the project directory, you can run:

-### `yarn storybook`

-Starts Storybook for our application development kit and serves the storybook UI at localhost:9009.

 ### `yarn console`

 Opens the Hasura console in a new browser window (localhost:9009).
 We use [Hasura](https://hasura.io) for our GraphQL/Postgress backend.